Jayalakshmi12345/frt-project/README.md

 ## Future Ready Talent project
 Here I created a static website Which provides medical sevices to the patients at ease.
+I have deployed it using Microsoft Azure.
+In MS Azure,I have sected the static web apps sevice and deployed my website.

 ## My website link: https://brave-ground-034b55810.1.azurestaticapps.net